ibm-cloud-docs/ContinuousDelivery/git_locally.md

 {: #git_local}

-You can manage and work with your source code in a GitHub, GitHub Enterprise, or Git Repos and Issue Tracking repository (repo), locally or in the Eclipse Orion Web IDE.
-To work locally, clone your repo with a Git client such as the Git command line interface, and edit your code with your favorite editor.
+You can manage and work with source code in a GitHub, GitHub Enterprise, or {{site.data.keyword.gitrepos}} repository (repo), locally or in the Eclipse Orion {{site.data.keyword.webide}}.
+To work locally, clone your repo with a Git client such as the Git command line interface, and edit the code with your favorite editor.
 If you work in Eclipse, you can install the EGit plug-in for version control.

 ## Cloning your Git project from the command line